lfontanills/world-bank-education/README.md

 # Analyzing International Primary Education Expenditure since 2010

 ## 1. Data Overview
-### 1.1 Database:
+### 1.1 Database
 World Bank International Education database (BigQuery public dataset) Dataset id: bigquery-public-data.world_bank_intl_education.

 ### 1.2 Data structure
-The database contains the results of numerous educational studies and surveys from the 1990s to today.
+The database contains the results of hundreds of educational studies and surveys from the 1990s to today.
 The database contains four tables, of which I used country_summary, series_summary, and international_education.

 The metric I used to analyze the data considered all education spending, including that from international sources, on domestic education.
 Data on education expenditure as % of GDP (2010 and later) was available for 125 countries.
 Of these countries, 33 had only one year of data, but across most other countries there was little year-to-year variation in education expenditure.